DIKU-EDU/kudos/docs/system-calls.rst

    as an exception handler.

 6. The context is restored, which also restores the thread to user mode.

+The last step above uses a "return from exception" instruction, ``eret``, which in one, atomic instruction, does the following:

+1. clears the exception flag,
+2. **enables interrupts**,
+3. sets the CPU core into **user mode**, and finally,
+4. jumps to the address in the ``EPC`` register on MIPS co-processor 0.

 **Note:** You cannot directly change thread/process (i.e. call scheduler) when in syscall or other exception handlers, since it will mess up the stack.
 All